adeleke5140/portfolio-v2/src/posts/web-accessibility.md

 You can read the [full report](https://webaim.org/projects/million/)

-Web Accessibility is broad, and learning never ends, but I can play my part in advocating for more accessible and inclusive practices.
+Web Accessibility is broad, and learning never ends, but by taking small steps, we can ensure the experience we create don't exclude anyone.

+I will play my part in advocating for more accessible and inclusive practices.

 My goal as an accessibility advocate would involve writing posts about these errors, how to fix them, and broader web accessibility topics.
 My mindset is going to be one of progress of perfection.
 I will not be perfect, but I will be better than I was yesterday.